Quartz: Varieties

-Pure quartz, traditionally called rock crystal or clear quartz, is colorless and transparent or translucent and has often been used for hardstone carvings, such as the Lothair Crystal.
-Common colored varieties include citrine, rose quartz, amethyst, smoky quartz, milky quartz, and others.
-These color differentiations arise from the presence of impurities which change the molecular orbitals, causing some electronic transitions to take place in the visible spectrum causing colors.
+Pure quartz, traditionally called rock crystal or clear quartz, is colorless and transparent or translucent.
+Colored varieties of quartz are common and include citrine, rose quartz, amethyst, smoky quartz, milky quartz, and others.
+These color differentiations arise from the presence of impurities which change the molecular orbitals, causing some electronic transitions to take place in the visible spectrum, emitting colored light.